vglazer/csc488/README.md

 ### On Ubuntu:
 * Run `sudo apt-get install -y gcc make flex bison groff ctags xutils-dev`

-That last one is for `makedepend`, in case you were wondering.
+`xutils-dev` is how you pick up `makedepend`, in case you were wondering.

 ## Getting Started
 `assignment1` doesn't have any runnable code. `assignment2` and `assignment345` are independent of each